Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 I've a thing for overscan!

-Anyhow, Fullscreen Construction Kit is a cool utility program developed by FMC Connexion to display high-resolution pictures using this same overscan technique.
-It works by piecing together four Degas images which ultimately join up to generate the finishing picture.
+Fullscreen Construction Kit is a cool utility program developed by FMC Connexion to display high-resolution pictures using this same overscan technique.
+It works by piecing together four Degas images which ultimately join to generate the finishing picture.
 This image can be viewed on your ST using the program provided.

 Wednesday, May 29, 2024